-Eastman TritanTM copolyester has been successfully adhesive bonded to itself and other materials, such as other plastics, metals, glass, etc. Several FDA-approved medical grade adhesives are available commercially and find use in applications where mechanical, solvent bonding, or thermal methods of joining parts are not practical or advised.
+MXF221 copolyester has been successfully adhesive bonded to itself and other materials such as other plastics, metals, and glass.
+Several FDA-approved medical grade adhesives are available commercially and find use in applications where mechanical, solvent bonding, or thermal methods of joining parts are not practical or advised.